Previous Page Next Page

 6121.11 Denial or Revocation of Permission to Enter

-The APS specialist does not enter the home if permission is denied, and the specialist does not remain in the home if permission is revoked after it was initially granted.
+The APS specialist does not enter the home if permission is denied or remain in the home if permission is revoked after it was initially granted.
 This applies even if the denial or revocation comes from someone other than the client, such as a caretaker, other resident, or family member.

 The APS specialist documents the identity of the person who denied or revoked the permission on the Contact Detail page in IMPACT.